-Brief: This quick tutorial shows you how to go back to Xorg from Wayland in Ubuntu and vice versa.
+Brief: This quick tutorial shows you how to switch between xorg and Wayland display servers on Ubuntu and hopefully other Linux distributions.

 Switch to Xorg from Wayland

 Remember that I said Wayland is the default display server in Ubuntu 17.10.
 It also means that there are more than one display servers available.
 And we can simply switch between them.
 No need to install anything new.